CamHenlin/iMessageWebClient/README.md

 - enter the key you set during the installation
 - use the app as if it were the Messages app on an iPhone

+Note if you are using this on a mobile device, it is mobile web app capable.

 ## This is clunky!
 Yeah I will probably improve it over the next few days.